voormedia/kd/README.md

 2. Build KD from source: `go install github.com/voormedia/kd`
 3. Install Google Cloud credential helper: `curl -L https://github.com/GoogleCloudPlatform/docker-credential-gcr/releases/download/v1.4.3/docker-credential-gcr_darwin_amd64-1.4.3.zip | funzip > ~/.bin/docker-credential-gcr && chmod +x ~/.bin/docker-credential-gcr && docker-credential-gcr configure-docker`

+## SSH forwarding

+SSH keys can be forwarded if an SSH agent is running.
+This is the case by default on macOS.
+SSH keys usually need to be added to the agent manually.
+For example, to expose the SSH key `id_ed25519` to `kd`, execute the following:

+`ssh-add ~/.ssh/id_ed25519`

+To make sure this key is always exposed, add the following line to `~/.zshrc`:

+`ssh-add -q ~/.ssh/id_ed25519`

+In a `Dockerfile`, the SSH keys are **only** available for `RUN` commands if they opt in:

+`RUN --mount=type=ssh ...`

 ## Best practices for deploying

 ### Step 1 – adjust your app